7 Most Common Cryptocurrency Frauds

 Every type of investment has the potential to attract scammers, and cryptocurrencies are no exception.

 The rise of digital currencies has made them valuable and sought after by investors and criminals.
-Once a cryptocurrency transaction is made, it is very difficult to revert.
-The unregulated market of these easy to liquidate and highly portable assets make them an easy target for fraud.
+Once a cryptocurrency transaction is made, it is very difficult to reverse.
+The unregulated nature of these highly liquid and highly portable assets makes them an easy target for fraud.

 1. Giveaways on social media